The Moffatts: 2018–present: Chapter II

 In November 2017, it was announced on the band's Facebook page that a new single has been recorded by The Moffatts called "Secrets".
 The group has also signed a record deal with Bec-Tero Music, Thailand.
 The song "Secrets" was released worldwide on January 10, 2018.
 Two further singles, "Like I Love U" and "So In Love" were released during 2018.
 The band also played live for the first time in 2 years on 'The Reunion Tour 2018'.

 A 6 track EP "Chapter II" was released in November 2018.

 Music Travel Love

-Currently Bob and Clint have formed a duo called Music Travel Love.
+Bob and Clint have formed a duo called Music Travel Love.
 They record and perform cover songs at scenic locations around the world.
 In addition, they have started a children's channel (Music Travel Kids), and a coffee company called Music Java Love.
-Dave is teaching Yoga while at the same time active on his social media accounts also making covers, and Scott produced Country Music Superstar Luke Combs' first two records.
-In 2020, Scott won producer of the year at the ACM Awards, the CCMA Awards, and the CMA Awards.
+Dave is teaching yoga while at the same time active on his social media accounts also making covers, and Scott produced Country Music Superstar Luke Combs' first two records.